strimzi/proposals/054-infinite-auto-restart-of-Kafka-connectors.md

 The `maxRestarts` field will default to null (not set).
 And when it is not set (set to null), the operator will attempt to restart the connector infinitely.
-When a user sets `maxRestarts` to a specific value, the operator will attempt to restart the operator only for a given number of attempts and then give up on it.
+When a user sets `maxRestarts` to a specific value, the operator will attempt to restart the connector only for a given number of attempts and then give up on it.
-In that case, the user would need to restart it later manually.
+In case of failure, the user needs to restart the connector manually, as happens with the current functionality.

 **The solution proposed by this proposal is not fully backwards compatible.**
 **Please read the _Compatibility_ section for more details.**